nuejs/nue/packages/nuejs.org/docs/tags.md

-# Built-in tags
+# Markdown extensions
-Tags are Markdown extensions that allow content authors to create rich web pages.
-This is a list of all built-in tags.
+Markdown extensions or "tags" allow content authors to create rich, interactive web pages.
+This is a list of all tags and their configuration options.

 ## Tag usage